Chart Color Schemes

 Aspendale Gardens - Waterways's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis shows strong health performance in Aspendale Gardens - Waterways, particularly among younger residents with low prevalence of common conditions.
-Private health cover stands at approximately 55% (~5031 people), higher than Greater Melbourne's 58.2%.
+Analysis of health metrics shows strong performance throughout Aspendale Gardens - Waterways, with younger cohorts seeing very low prevalence of common health conditions.
+The rate of private health cover is very high at approximately 55% of the total population (~5,031 people), compared to 58.2% across Greater Melbourne.

-Common medical conditions are asthma (6.9%) and arthritis (6.2%), with 74.2% reporting no ailments, compared to 70.4% in Greater Melbourne.
-The area has 18.2% of residents aged 65+ (1652 people), lower than Greater Melbourne's 19.3%.
-Despite this, health outcomes among seniors require more attention than the broader population.
+The most common medical conditions in the area are asthma and arthritis, impacting 6.9 and 6.2% of residents respectively, while 74.2% declared themselves completely clear of medical ailments, compared to 70.4% across Greater Melbourne.
+The area has 18.2% of residents aged 65 and over (1,652 people), which is lower than the 19.3% in Greater Melbourne.
+Health outcomes among seniors are above average but require more attention than the broader population.

 Frequently Asked Questions - Health